5 Best Smart Locks for Seniors

 When it comes to caretaking for seniors, you won’t find a smart lock more promising than the Danalock V3 Bluetooth Smart Lock.

-On the outset, it looks like a traditional thumb-turn bolt designed for those having trouble adapting to new technology.
+At the outset, it looks like a traditional thumb-turn bolt designed for those having trouble adapting to new technology.
 However, it operates like magic for those suffering from rheumatism, arthritis or arm muscle issues.
 Eliminating all the key fumbling, it will automatically unlock as a user approaches the door and lock when they leave.

 Based on the preferences of the user, it can also be set to lock/unlock with a slight manual twist or be operated through voice commands via Apple Siri.
 For seniors who don’t have or use Wi-Fi, an optional keypad is also included so they can obtain access via passcodes.